SpiceSharp/SpiceSharp/README.md

 I try to verify with other simulators using unit tests: ngSpice (PartSim), LTSpice (LTSpice XVII), SmartSpice (Gateway, Silvaco).
 This is not always easy, as each simulator makes other design choices and optimizations (LTSpice extended the diode model, Gateway adds extra GMIN conductances, etc.).

-Please note that this project is in no case meant to compete with existing commercial Spice simulators.
+Please note that this project is by no means meant to compete with existing commercial Spice simulators, although its performance is probably similar.
 I wanted to know more about the Spice simulator, and I wanted to be able to extend its functionality in useful ways (eg. automating simple designs, modeling custom components, etc.)

 SpiceSharp is available as a **NuGet Package**.